 - May run stock or OEM replacement engine.

-- No engine setbacks permitted.
+- No lowering or setback of engine from factory permitted.

 - Stock OEM heads only, 72cc minimum combustion chamber.
 Maximum 1.94 intake valve and 1.50 exhaust valve.
 Stock replacement stainless steel valves permitted.

 - Heads must be strictly stock.
 Heads must maintain OEM casting numbers.

 - No porting or polishing anywhere.
 No deburring!

 - No racing or high performance heads.